Man suspected of shooting Orthodox Jews sought out ‘Kosher market,’ targeted men with head coverings

 A suspect described as an Asian male with a mustache and goatee was taken into custody Thursday in Riverside County.

-Estrada identified him as Jamie Tran, a 28-year-old man with ties to Riverside County.
+Estrada identified him as Jaime Tran, a 28-year-old man with ties to Riverside County.

 Charging documents allege that Tran intentionally targeted the two men as they were leaving religious services in the predominantly Jewish community.
 Both men were dressed in traditional clothing that could likely identify them as Orthodox Jews, the documents state.